-(Amendments Only Version)
+(Amendments and Style Changes Version)

-This version of the Uniform Child Custody Jurisdiction and Enforcement Act contains only those amendments that are necessary for a state to adopt in order to implement the 1996 Hague Convention on Jurisdiction, Applicable Law, Recognition, Enforcement and Co-operation in Respect of Parental Responsibility and Measures for Protection of Children.
+This version of the Uniform Child Custody Jurisdiction and Enforcement Act contains both the amendments to the act necessary for a state to adopt in order to implement the 1996 Hague Convention on Jurisdiction, Applicable Law, Recognition, Enforcement and Co-operation in Respect of Parental Responsibility and Measures for the Protection of Children and stylistic changes to the remainder of the act which conform to the current style used by the Uniform Law Commission.
+The current style is somewhat different than that used in 1997 when the UCCJEA was originally promulgated.
+These changes are stylistic only and no substantive change is intended.